mkauppila/json-parser/Readme.md

-# A JSON parser
+# A JSON Parser

 A C99 compliant json parser.
-Supports a subset of the [json specification](https://www.json.org/json-en.html)
+Supports a subset of the [json specification](https://www.json.org/json-en.html).

 ## Todo